Find Affordable College Courses

 Nursing majors at CSM take out an average of $17,160 in student loans while working on their Associate Degree.

-A rank of #5 on this year’s list means Baltimore City Community College is a great place for nursing students working on their associate degree.
+Out of the 15 schools in Maryland that were part of this year’s ranking, Baltimore City Community College landed the # 5 spot on the list.
 Baltimore City Community College is a small public school located in the city of Baltimore.

 Nursing majors at Baltimore City Community College take out an average of $15,190 in student loans while working on their Associate Degree.

-Prince George’s Community College came in at #6 in this year’s edition of the Best Nursing Associate Degree Schools in Maryland ranking.
-PGCC is a fairly large public school located in the suburb of Largo.
+With a ranking of #6, Prince George’s Community College did quite well on this year’s best schools for nursing students working on their associate degree.
+PGCC is a fairly large public school located in the large suburb of Largo.

 The average amount in student loans that nursing majors at PGCC take out while working on their Associate Degree is $21,851.